Nicholas Swirad: Personal life

 Born in Manchester, Swirad's father is from England and his mother is a Chinese-descent from Malaysia.
-He also currently works for Malaysia’s Premier League broadcaster Astro Supersport.
-He hosted 2 seasons of Astro Supersport’s Man on the Street with co-host Reem Shahwa, where they connected local fans with ex-football legends including Dimitar Berbatov, Michael Owen, Henrik Larsson, Manu Petit and Jaap Stam.
+He also currently works for Malaysia's Premier League broadcaster Astro Supersport.
+He hosted 2 seasons of Astro Supersport's Man on the Street with co-host Reem Shahwa, where they connected local fans with ex-football legends including Dimitar Berbatov, Michael Owen, Henrik Larsson, Manu Petit and Jaap Stam.

-Swirad used to work as a security guard at the Manchester Apollo in Ardwick whilst attending Manchester College nearby.
+Swirad used to work as a security guard at the Manchester Apollo in Ardwick whilst attending the Manchester College nearby.